John Fryer (sinologist): China

 I want to be named among those who are foremost in enlightening and administering the Great Empire.

 Fryer made his most significant impact by translating more than 75 Western scientific works while working as Editor and Chief Translator of Scientific Books in the Department for the Translation of Foreign Books at the key armaments works and educational establishment, the Kiangnan Arsenal (Jiangnan zhizaoju (江南製造局)) in Shanghai for 28 years from May 1868.
 He collaborated closely in his work with natural scientist and district magistrate Xu Jianyin, as well as mathematicians Li Shanlan and Hua Hengfang.
 He had a long partnership with natural scientist Xu Shou (徐壽), particularly in the work of the Arsenal and the polytechnic Fryer was soon to establish.

 Fryer established the Shanghai Polytechnic Institution and Reading Rooms in 1876.
 The other members of its first management committee were Walter Medhurst and Alexander Wylie.
 After difficult beginnings, the institution thrived until 1904 when its last science classes were held, then to be replaced by the Shanghai Science Middle School on the site in 1917.
 In 1895, Fryer could be found at the Institute giving lectures and conducting examinations with the aid of his son John Rogers Fryer (who was to die the following year).

 Fryer published the widely read Gezhi Huibian (the Chinese Scientific Magazine, later the Chinese Scientific and Industrial Magazine) from 1876 to 1892.

 The industrious Fryer also found time to establish the Gezhi Shushi (Chinese Scientific Book Depot) in 1884, a company publishing and selling scientific books in Shanghai.
 The Depot was a great success, selling about 150,000 volumes in its first three years.
 He relinquished ownership in 1911, the year he founded the Institute for the Chinese Blind.

 California

-In 1896, Fryer left the Arsenal to become the University of California's first Professor of Oriental Language and Literature, at Berkeley, where, in 1900, the department introduced courses in elementary Cantonese, Japanese and Kuan-hua conducted by Walter Fong, Yoshisaburo Kuno and himself, respectively.
+In 1896, Fryer left the Arsenal to become the University of California's first Professor of Oriental Language and Literature, at Berkeley, where, in 1900, the department introduced courses in elementary Cantonese, Japanese and Kuan-hua (Mandarin) conducted by Walter Fong, Yoshisaburo Kuno and himself, respectively.
 He had a distinguished teaching career up to his retirement in 1913.
 He was considered a pioneer of Chinese studies in the United States.